Return to: Academic Departments Information

 Associate Professor: Jerry Johnson, Chairperson

-Professors: Celena Sky April, William Joseph Cunningham, Jane Hillier-Walkowiak
+Professors: William Joseph Cunningham, Jane Hillier-Walkowiak, Christopher Morris

-Associate Professors: Michael Harvey, Christopher Morris, Peter M. Sampieri
+Associate Professors: Michael Harvey, Julie Kiernan, Peter M. Sampieri

-Professors: James Fallon, David Allen George, Myrna Finn, Thomas J. Hallahan, Elizabeth Hart, Vera Shepard, Whitney L. White, Patricia Zaido
+Professors: Celena Sky April, James Fallon, David Allen George, Myrna Finn, Thomas J. Hallahan, Elizabeth Hart, Vera Shepard, Whitney L. White, Patricia Zaido

 Bachelor of Arts – Theatre Arts